ehmicky/autoserver/docs/idl.md

 # Format

 The file can be written in either YAML or JSON.
+YAML files can only contain JSON-compatible types.

 External files (local or remote) or Node.js modules can be included by using [JSON references](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03),